padmakarkasture/resume-site/README.md

 # Resume-site

-a webpage which showcase myskills projects about me .
+a webpage which showcase myskills projects and about me .